-Term Interpretation Appraise To assess the value or the quality of something.
-Body percussion Sounds made using parts of the body (e.g. foot stamping, thigh slapping).
-Chord Two or more notes sounding simultaneously.
-Chord progression A series of chords sounding one after another.
-Compression A processing effect used in mixing or recording to control and reduce the dynamic range of the music.
-Culture/cultural protocols The ideas, customs, practices, values and social behaviours of a particular people or society.
-Distortion Change in the form of an electrical signal or sound wave during processing; alter the sound of amplified electric music instruments and most commonly associated with the electric guitar.
-Elements of music The key ingredients of music (pulse, duration, tempo, pitch, dynamics, timbre, texture, style and tonality).
-Found sounds Sounds created from everyday objects (e.g. sticks, stones, furniture).
-Genre A broad category of music or musical forms (e.g. rock, jazz, country).
-Graphic notation Notation in which sound or music is represented by shapes or lines or images.
-Ideate Form an idea; conceive or imagine.
-Improvisation Spontaneous musical creation, often based on an existing melodic or harmonic fragment.
-Incidental music Music used in a film, play, computer game, shopping centre or other media as a background or to create or enhance a particular atmosphere.
-Jingle A short slogan, verse or tune to be easily remembered, especially for use in advertising.
-Metre The grouping of beats usually in groups of twos, threes and fours.
-Mood piece A piece of music that suggests or indicates a particular feeling or state of mind or specific atmosphere.
-Motif A dominant or recurring idea in a piece of music.
-Ostinato A repeated accompaniment pattern that can be rhythmic or melodic and that is maintained continually throughout a piece of music.
+Term Interpretation Appraise to assess the value or the quality of something Body percussion sounds made using parts of the body (e.g. foot stamping, thigh slapping) Chord two or more notes sounding simultaneously Chord progression a series of chords sounding one after another Compression a processing effect used in mixing or recording to control and reduce the dynamic range of the music Culture / Cultural the ideas, customs, practices, values and social behaviours of a protocols particular people or society change in the form of an electrical signal or sound wave during Distortion processing; alter the sound of amplified electric music instruments and most commonly associated with the electric guitar Elements of music the key ingredients of music (pulse, duration, tempo, pitch, dynamics, Elements of music timbre, texture, style and tonality) Found sounds sounds created from everyday objects (e.g. sticks, stones, furniture) Genre a broad category of music or musical forms (e.g. rock, jazz, country) Craphic potation notation in which sound or music is represented by shapes or lines or Graphic notation images Ideate form an idea; conceive or imagine Improvisation spontaneous musical creation, often based on an existing melodic or harmonic fragment